nmlgc/ReC98/CONTRIBUTING.md

     into more than one segment.
 In that case, use `#pragma option -zC` and `#pragma option -zP` for the first segment and group, and `#pragma codeseg` for the second and later ones.

+  * When working with `near` functions, `#pragma codeseg` directives might be needed in headers to ensure that other translation units [calculate their references correctly][4].
+In that case, these directives should *only* occur there if possible, and not in the `.cpp` file corresponding to such a header.

 ## Decompilation